 What is a Finance Charge?

 The term “finance charge” refers to the fee charged by a lender or creditor for extending a loan or credit to a borrower.
-It is either charged as a flat fee or in terms of the percentage of the borrowed fund, with the latter being the most common practice.
+The most common practice is to charge the fee as a flat fee or in terms of the percentage of the borrowed fund.
 Besides the interest charges charged by the lender, a finance charge also includes various other costs, such as the cost of carrying the debt, account maintenance fees, transaction fees, late fees, etc.

 Key Takeaways